mwelss-fhg/platform-oam/logging-library/README.md

-# Acumos Logging Standards
+# Acumos Logging Library

-This repository holds the POC of logging standards for Acumos Boreas Release.
+This repository holds the logging standards for Acumos Boreas Release.
 Adopt the MDC Key-Value pair approach and get rid of position specific pipe delimiters.